Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for

-\textbf{Problem three: limited priors.} Previous regret bounds for the setting that we consider allow for limited choices of the prior.
+\textbf{Problem three: limited priors.} Many existing regret bounds allow for limited choices of the prior.
 Approaches based on the ``PSRL is as good as optimism'' argument mentioned previously only allow for priors with support contained within a ball of the RKHS associated with the kernel function.
 In particular, this does not include Gaussian process priors.
 Other works have used bounds for suprema of Gaussian processes to upper bound the regret of GP-PSRL (cf. Theorem 4 in \citealp{pmlr-v89-chowdhury19a}).
 While these approaches do allow one to use a Gaussian process prior, they typically impose strong smoothness assumptions on the covariance kernel.
 For instance, Theorem 4 of \citet{pmlr-v89-chowdhury19a} requires that the kernel function is four times differentiable.

-\textbf{Contributions.} Our contribution is as follows: \begin{itemize} \item We show that, with high-probability, the states visited by GP-PSRL (or indeed, any algorithm) are contained within a Euclidean ball whose radius grows only logarithmically with the total number of time steps $T$.
-We prove this using a recursive application of a tail bound for suprema of Gaussian processes, which is referred to as the Borell-Tsirelson-Ibragimov-Sudakov inequality. \item We prove a Bayesian regret bound with the best known dependence on the maximum information gain (cf. Table \ref{tab:}).
+\textbf{Contributions.} Our work offers a regret analysis for GP-PSRL that simultaneously addresses all three of the problems described above.
+We show that, with high-probability, the states visited by GP-PSRL (or indeed, any algorithm) are contained within a Euclidean ball whose radius grows only logarithmically with the total number of time steps $T$.
+We prove this using a recursive application of a tail bound for suprema of Gaussian processes, which is known as the Borell-Tsirelson-Ibragimov-Sudakov inequality.

+We then prove a Bayesian regret bound with square root dependence on the expected information gain and linear dependence on the horizon $H$ (cf. Table \ref{tab:}).